-Hey, it’s raining session and many places already have heavy rains, like Mumbai, Nashik and many other places in India.
+Hey, it’s raining season and many places already have heavy rains, like Mumbai, Nashik and many other places in India.
 So, I have decided to have a blog on different types of teas and help the people to cure there some small health problems which they’ll handle at home without going outside.

 Drinking tea is an easy and delicious way to enjoy the anti-inflammatory and other health benefits of plants, herbs, and spices.
 Please have a look: